mohamed-adel48/Crop-Var/README.md

 We are grateful to the **National Authority for Remote Sensing and Space Sciences** [NARSS](https://github.com/NARSS) for providing us with the dataset.

 ## Pixel-Based Deep Learning Model
-The code focuses on pixel-based image classification, where each pixel in the satellite image is classified individually based on its spectral data.
+The code is focused on classifying each pixel in a satellite image based on its spectral data.
+This pixel-based approach allows for detailed and precise classification of different land cover types, including various crops.
+By analyzing the spectral information of each pixel, the model can accurately identify and map the distribution of crops within an image.

 ## Website
   ### Front-End
   The front end of the project is located in the `Front-End` folder or from [here](./Front-End).
 It is built using React and Tailwind CSS to provide a seamless and interactive user experience.
 This allows stakeholders to easily explore the classified land cover data.